 |Fancy living in one of these?|

 |My new house…|

-One of the most popular areas is the Goreme Open Air Museum, which is an UNESCO World Heritage Site.
+One of the most popular areas is the Goreme Open Air Museum, which is a UNESCO World Heritage Site.
 The Museum showcases what was previously a Byzantine monastic hideaway, with fabulous churches and chapels carved into the rock.
 Pathways lead right around, so there’s a natural route to take you up into the hills.

 There are lots of little caves and frescos to have a look at and wear out your camera photographing.
 Although the area was busy with busloads of tourists during our visit, Cappadocia is so expansive that you’re never too far away from peace and quiet.

 The Fairy Chimneys of Cappadocia are in Goreme National Park.
-Over the centuries, the wind and rain has eroded the rock and produced unusually shaped columns.
+Over the centuries, the wind and rain have eroded the rock and produced unusually shaped columns.
 They almost look like they’ve been intentionally carved.
 I spent a while staring at them and trying to comprehend *just* how they came to be.
 It’s a rather mind-blowing sight.

 Urgup is a small town (much larger than Goreme) and has a range of eateries and accommodation.
 It’s the tourism hub of the area.
 Goreme also has offerings in terms of places to stay and things to do.
 Both towns are worth exploring in their own right.

 It is estimated that the entire site of Cappadocia could be up to 5 million square feet.
 That’s right….5 MILLION Sq ft.
 Clearly, then, there’s A LOT to see.
 The whole area has so much to offer and, if you can handle the heat, you’ll love it.